strothj/react-docgen-typescript-loader/README.md

 # react-docgen-typescript-loader

 Webpack loader to generate docgen information from TypeScript React components.
-The primary use case is to get the prop types tables populated in the [Storybook Info Addon](https://github.com/storybooks/storybook/tree/master/addons/info).
+The primary use case is to get the prop types table populated in the [Storybook Info Addon](https://github.com/storybooks/storybook/tree/master/addons/info).

 ![Example Image](/example.png?raw=true)